Securing Generative AI with Non-Human Identity Management and Governance

 Oasis provides the visibility and lifecycle management you need to safely deploy technologies in the era we live in.

-• Inventory of NHI across diverse multi cloud\SaaS provider environments and on prem.
+• Inventory of NHI across diverse multi cloud\SaaS provider environments and on prem

 • Actionable insights into the most egregious NHI posture issues with guided or automated remediation